anik199/Heart-failure-prediction/README.md

-# Heart failure prediction: Beginner friendly 91% accuracy
+# HeartCheck: A Beginner-Friendly Predictive Model for Heart Failure with 91% Accuracy

 ## Introduction